a-sit-plus/wallet-issuing-backend/README.md

 These endpoints are only enabled if `backend.debug.enabled=true` is set.

-`GET /debug/initialize` shows a QR code that can be used by the Wallet App to get a nonce to use as the authentication token during the device binding process.

 `GET /debug/nonce` returns a nonce that is valid to use for `X-Auth-ExtNonce` during the binding creation process.

-`GET /debug/credential/list` displays a web page with a list of issued credentials.

 `GET /debug/credential/revoke?vcId={foo}` revokes a credential.

 `GET /debug/credential/create` creates a new credential.

+## Web API

+`GET /` displays a general information page for new users.

+`GET /help/wallet` displays a help page if the user scans a debug initialization QR Code with a standard camera app (instead of the Wallet App).

+`GET /help/verify` displays a help page if the user scans a QR code displayed by the Wallet App for verification with a standard camera app (instead of the Verifier App).

+#### EIDAS

+For EIDAS deployments, the web page `GET /eidasid/initialize` is available, where the web browser displays a QR code that can be scanned by the Wallet App to load EIDAS credentials.
+This endpoint is available after the user has been logged in with OAuth2 (link on `/login`).

+### Debug

+These web pages are only enabled if `backend.debug.enabled=true` is set.

+`GET /debug/initialize` shows a QR code that can be used by the Wallet App to get a nonce to use as the authentication token during the device binding process.

+`GET /debug/credential/list` displays a web page with a list of issued credentials.

 ## Configuration

-There is no default configuration file included in this service, i.e. everything should be configured explicitly when running it, using an `application.yml` or `application.properties` file.
+The default configuration file included in this service is minimal, i.e. it sets the default profile `pupilid` and disables cloud configuration.

+This means that for every deployment, the configuration file (`application.yml` or `application.properties`) should be explicit in setting all needed options.

 There are two profiles implemented in this service: `pupilid` (the default) and `eidasid` for EIDAS deployments.